TycheSoftwares/arconix-shortcodes/readme.txt

 = 1.2.0 =
 * Added a filter to more easily prevent the dashboard widget from loading
+* Fixed a bug in the output of custom toggle CSS
+* Improve the JS and CSS file overrides
+* Other small fixes and improvements

 = 1.1.2 =
 * Added a color spec to the button hover code for more consistent behavior